 She demonstrated exactly what it means to be brave.

-Being brave doesn't mean mustering up the strength to overcome fear...being brave is taking an action of faith in fear.
-The fear doesn't disappear, but the act overcomes it.
+Being brave doesn't mean mustering up the strength to overcome fear.
+Being brave is taking a step of faith in fear.
+The fear doesn't disappear, but in the act, it is overcome.

 I need to preach this to myself daily.
 So often I get hung up in all the doubt, the what-if's and the fear...it stifles the way my soul is stirring to move.